 The Benefits of Medicinal Mushrooms for Pets

-Turkey tail mushtroom, lion’s mane mushroom, and reishi mushroom are potent and natural foods that have become the focus of many studies concerning cancer and infections in pets.
-Each medicinal mushroom has antioxidants and anti-inflammatory properties that boost immunity and support recovery from conditions, including kennel cough, Parvovirus, and allergies.
+Turkey tail mushroom, lion’s mane mushroom, and reishi mushroom are potent and natural foods that have become the focus of many studies concerning cancer and infections in pets.
+Medicinal mushrooms have antioxidants and anti-inflammatory properties that boost immunity and support recovery from conditions, including kennel cough, parvovirus, and allergies.